 West side of The Watermark.

 East side of The Watermark (in center) seen from the roof of the 34-story Alexander Apartments.
-Diagonal Franklin Town Boulevard, the new pedestrian-friendly byway proposed in 1971, is in the foreground.
+Diagonal Franklin Town Boulevard, the pedestrian-friendly byway proposed in 1971, is in the foreground.
+The One Franklin Town Apartment building is in foreground right.
+Baldwin Park is at center right.

 Portion of 1875 Philadelphia City Atlas showing the block on which The Watermark is currently situated.
+Callowhill Street is the uppermost street running left to right; Wood Street runs horizontally on the bottom.
 The neighborhood factories required workers, 20,000 at Baldwin Locomotive Works alone, and housing was tight between the factories.
+The 100 houses between Callowhill and Wood and 17th and 18th might have provided rooms for 1,000 people.
+The replacement buildings, the Watermark and One Franklin Town, house about the same number.

-Photo of the Rosner family at 1704 Callowhill Street from 1894.
+1894 photo of the Rosner family at 1704 Callowhill Street.
 Many of the houses had first floor retail or services, with boarding rooms for the local working men above.

 Deindustrialization and disinvestment hit this neighborhood particularly hard.

 Portion of 1962 Philadelphia City Atlas showing vacant buildings (V) and surface parking lots.
+Callowhill Street is at the top.
 Any lot with the letter S or GS represents a gasoline service pump.
 As an interesting tangent, if you open the link to the full atlas, you can see the number of properties with curbside gas pumps.
 One example is shown below: A set of pumps at the southeast corner of 19th and Callowhill Streets below in 1955.

 View of gas pumps looking east down Callowhill Street from 19th Street in 1955.